jdesolate/tpl/README.md

-# CPL - Configuration Processing Language
+# TPL - Tampus CFPL

-A powerful, flexible programming language designed for configuration management and data processing with built-in support for modern development workflows.
+My first programming language designed for data processing with built-in support for modern development workflows.
 Features a web-based interpreter interface for easy access and testing.

 ## 🚀 Features